LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D1-Intro.md

 ## Report Progress

 - Each individual will report weekly:
   - Hours worked.
+This includes class and sprint meeting time.
   - User stories and/or tasks completed and time spent on each.
+    (This does not include meetings and other time not spent working on user stories.)
   - PRs sent.
   - Participation in synchronous team work sessions.
 - Each team will report at the end of each sprint: